magisterquis/sshjump/README.md

 -------
 For the impatient:

-Create a jumpfile named j containing hosts through which to jump, similar to the following:
+Create a jumpfile named `./j` containing hosts through which to jump, similar to the following:
 ```
 user@target1 password SSH-2.0-OpenSSH_6.7